U.S. Market Entry Program

 • Reduced duplication

 Clearance is not the finish line.
-QMSR and inspection readiness are part of market entry—so we embed it from day one.
+We embed QMSR/inspection readiness into market entry from day one.

 • QMSR gap analysis